bowang-lab/IntegrAO/README.md

 # IntegrAO
 This is the official codebase for **Integrate Any Omics: Towards genome-wide data integration for patient stratification**.[[arXiv]](https://arxiv.org/abs/2401.07937)

+## 🔨 Hardware requirements
+`IntegrAO` package requires only a standard computer with enough RAM to support the in-memory operations.

 ## 🔨 Installation
 This package requires Python version 3.6 or greater.
 If you want to utilize GPU computation, make sure you install the matching Pytorch and CUDA versions.